MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-action-bar-improvements.md

 *Split buttons* are one of the new experiences in the modern action bar.
 Split buttons are well-known from other Microsoft products as a combination of a button and a menu and are introduced in cases where a common action has related actions with similar effects.
 This type of control gives quick one-click reach to the first action in a menu via the left button part and access to the related actions via the right dropdown part.

-For example, on document pages that have **Post** and **Release** actions, these are now presented as split buttons.
+For instance, on document pages that have **Post** and **Release** actions, these are now presented as split buttons.
 This provides better discoverability and one-click access to these often-used actions.
 For example, a new split button is created for the actions **Correct**, **Cancel**, and **Create** corrective credit memo.
 This provides one-click access to Correct, which is the most often used among the three.

 ## Action tabs open by default